MIACollaborative/justin-core/.github/ISSUE_TEMPLATE/bug.md

 ### Describe the bug

-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is, including when it occurs and what how the system behaves.

 ### Steps to reproduce the behavior